lliendo/Radar-Checks/README.rst

 Installation
 ------------

-Clone this repository to a temporary directory using GIT, and run  :
+Clone this repository to a temporary directory using `GIT <https://git-scm.com/>`_ (or alternatively download as .zip), and run  :

 .. code-block:: bash